unlaunch/documentation/_docs/getting-started.md

 To get started, you must sign up for Unlaunch.
 If you haven't done so already, please [visit our registration page](https://app.unlaunch.io/signup) to create a new account for free.

 To create a new account, you'll need a valid email address.
 To complete registration, we'll ask you to provide your company name and create your **first project**.
+Each projects gets two environments by default: *Production* and *Test*.
+For this tutorial, you will use the Production environment.
+To learn more about projects and environments, please see [this guide](managingflags/projects-and-environments).

-#### Understanding Feature Flags, Variations and Dynamic Configurations
+#### Main Concepts

 Let's review a few important **concepts** quickly that will help you understand Unlaunch and this guide better.